-Veterinary Diagnostic Laboratory in Redmond
+Veterinary Diagnostic Lab in Redmond

 At Cinder Rock Veterinary Clinic, we have advanced tools to help accurately diagnose your pet's medical issues.
 Digital Radiology, EKGs, Ultrasound, and Endoscopy procedures are just some technologies at our disposal.